-Financial donations are critically needed at this time to support existing organizations like the Redwood Empire Food Bank (REFB), who is the primary food resource provider in the Valley, with many existing food programs and over 13 local partnerships including F.I.S.H (Friends in Sonoma Helping) and Vintage House.
-Your contributions will help bolster these providers as they ramp up their food programs and other basic assistance to meet increased community needs.
+Financial donations are critically needed at this time to support organizations like the Redwood Empire Food Bank, which is the primary food resource provider in the Valley with many existing food programs and over 13 local partnerships including Friends in Sonoma Helping (FISH) and Vintage House.
+The recently formed Sonoma Valley Catalyst Fund is responding to the impact of the COVID pandemic on our Valley’s most vulnerable populations by identifying gaps in services and raising funds to enable nonprofits to fill them in innovative ways.

-Led by the Sonoma Ecology Center and Sustainable Sonoma, the Task Force has launched a volunteer web page at SonomaValleyVolunteers.org to help match organizations and volunteers to meet the Sonoma Valley community's evolving needs.
+Led by the Sonoma Ecology Center and Sonoma Valley Collaborative, the Task Force has launched a volunteer web page at SonomaValleyVolunteers.org to help match organizations and volunteers to meet the Sonoma Valley community's evolving needs.
 Sonoma Valley Volunteers will allow volunteers to sign up to help with the organizations of their choice, and is regularly updated with new volunteer opportunities.

 Logan Harvey, Mayor, City of Sonoma